This article was updated on May 1st, 2023

 Even if you’re exhausted, or your nerves are jangled, it’s important to realize that your senior dog’s behavior is a sign that all is not well with them.
 They are not doing this just to irritate you.

-Do Senior Dogs Bark More as They Become Older?
+Some Senior Dogs Tend to Bark More as They Become Older

 Excessive barking is indeed one of the most apparent signs of aging in dogs.
 However, this is not true for all senior dogs.
 Some dogs continue to remain very calm and quiet even in old age.